Mansour Muftah: International Success (1982–1988)

-His most successful spree in the FIFA World Cup qualification was in 1986 where he scored a Hat-trick and a poker against Lebanon, but both matches were annulled.
-Another one of his memorable moments came in 1990 where he scored a header from a difficult angle against rivals Saudi Arabia in the 87' minute to draw the game, In the same qualifing stage he scored in the 87' minute after teammate Mahmoud Soufi who scored a few seconds prior in the game against China to give Qatar the victory.
+In the 1980s, Muftah played a key role in Qatar's participation in tournaments, with his most successful spree in the FIFA World Cup qualification in 1986 where he scored a hat-trick and a poker against Lebanon, however, both matches were counted as annulled.
+Another one of his memorable moments came in 1990 where he scored a header from a difficult angle against rivals Saudi Arabia in the 87' minute to salvage a draw, In the same qualifying stage he scored in the 87' minute after teammate Mahmoud Soufi who scored a few moments prior in the game against China to give Qatar the victory.

 In 1981, he participated in the World Military Cup held in Qatar, helping his team finish as runners-up.
 From 1980 till 1986, the national team was coached by Evaristo de Macedo, who he describes as "undoubtedly the most influential person in his playing career".
 He scored the winner against Syria in the qualifying rounds which enabled Qatar to play at the men's tournament at the 1984 Summer Olympics.

 Later years and captaincy (1988–1990)

-He scored two goals and attained three assists in the group stage of the 1988 AFC Asian Cup held in Qatar.
+In 1988, he scored two goals and attained three assists in the group stage of the 1988 AFC Asian Cup held in Qatar.
 After Qatar made an early exit, Muftah, who was the team captain, stated he felt humiliated for not at least reaching the knock-out stage.
 In a post-tournament interview, he apologized to the Qatari fans on behalf of the team.
 Despite losing in the group stages, he earned 45,000 QR for winning two of the games.

-Retirement (1990–1993)

 He retired from international football in 1990, due to differences with the coach, Dino Sani.
-In total, he participated in 6 Arabian Gulf Cup and 3 AFC Asian Cups.
-Despite announcing international retirement, he came back to play in the 1994 FIFA World Cup qualification, marking his last few appearances for the national side.
+Despite announcing international retirement, he returned to play in the 1994 FIFA World Cup qualification, marking his last few appearances for the national side.

-He retired in a match against Egypt.
+In 2000, Muftah was selected for his last international match for Qatar, In which he retired, the match resulted in a 0–1 win for Egypt.

 Personal life

-His brother, Faraj Muftah, was a volleyball referee and player who played for the Al Rayyan Volleyball Team and the Qatar national volleyball team.

-He participated in the Syria International Rally in 2004.
-He has a son, Tameem Mansour, who plays for Al Rayyan as well as the Qatar national team.
+Muftah's brother, Faraj Muftah, was a former volleyball referee and player who played for the Al Rayyan Volleyball Team and the Qatar national volleyball team.
+Muftah's son, Tameem Mansour, is also a professional footballer who plays for Al-Rayyan as well as the Qatar national team.